-A. Subclass Named Plaintiffs
+A. Subclass Named Plaintiffs16

-17. Plaintiff Qaid Alhalmi is a 58-year-old citizen of Yemen who has been detained by ICE in Calhoun since September 2019.
+18. Plaintiff Qaid Alhalmi is a 58-year-old citizen of Yemen who has been detained by ICE in Calhoun from September 2019 to May 13, 2020, when he was released pursuant to this Court's preliminary injunction.
 He suffers from hypertension and type 2 diabetes, and must take insulin daily to control his high blood sugar.
 As a result of his age, hypertension, and diabetes, Mr. Alhalmi is at high risk for severe illness or death if he contracts COVID-19.